AriFordsham/GHCWiki/linear-types.md

 No. Linear types only gives a type to functions that consume their argument exactly once when their result is consumed exactly once.

 Having linear types is powerful, and makes it possible to write *resource-safe abstractions*.
+Here is an [example such abstraction](https://github.com/tweag/linear-base/blob/master/src/System/IO/Resource.hs).
 But this is not an intrinsic quality of the type system.

 # Will base be modified to use linear types?